alanng10/class-lang/Info/Article/Avalon/a.md

 Avalon is Class Library list for C#.
 Avalon has infra classes and effect element classes for C#.

+Avalon uses C# signed Int 64 bits as general Int class.

 Avalon classes member variables are not in abstract.

-Avalon uses C# signed Int 64 bits as general Int class.
+Avalon String class Count and Data fields are not in abstract.

 Avalon has Thread module.
 It has enough threading elements for C#.
 All threads including main thread, has 1 event loop, that can be start and exit.